hicommonwealth/commonwealth/common_knowledge/_Wishlist.md

 # Wishlist

-This page allows us to track and prioritize new knowledge base entries.
+This page allows us to track and prioritize new Common Knowledge entries.

-Engineers are encouraged to reach out to Graham Johnson with suggestions for new entries.

 ## Requested Items

-- Swagger UI (requested 230205 by Forest)
-- Subscription Constraints (empty doc added 230802 by Timothee Legros)
+_Include a datestamp, ticket number, and the name of the requesting party, e.g._

+- Example Entry requested by Graham Johnson (#000).